arihanth26/OOS-Product-Recommendation/docs/mid_term_doc.md

 We build substitutes from an alternation graph (bought instead of) rather than co-purchase, so complements don’t contaminate candidates.
 We optimize for RBV and acceptance@K, and surface SKUs with weak substitute coverage for planners.
 On the modeling side, we compare a vanilla GMM to a Bayesian GMM with LLM-elicited NIW priors to stabilize sparse categories.
 For serving, a k-partite graph collapses near-duplicates into “100% buckets” and routes to next-best clusters only when needed- yielding a sparse, interpretable fallback policy.

+### 1.3 Literature Survey

+* **node2vec** (Grover & Leskovec, 2016).
+This method introduces a flexible, biased **random walk** procedure to learn low-dimensional vector representations (embeddings) of nodes in graphs.
+It is valuable because it can capture both local neighborhood structure and broader community structure, making it ideal for retrieval tasks like finding similar **substitute items** ("items on a map" style retrieval).
+* **DeepWalk** (Perozzi et al., 2014).
+An earlier, foundational method that uses standard uniform **random walks** to embed graph nodes.
+It paved the way for modern graph representation learning and is crucial for creating robust **product-graph embeddings** that capture item-to-item relatedness based on co-occurrence in shopper baskets.
+* **Learning to Rank / LambdaMART** (Burges, 2010).
+This is a core **boosted tree ranking** approach derived from Microsoft Research.
+It optimizes directly for ranking metrics like **NDCG** by treating the gradient as the change in the ranking metric (the "lambda").
+It is the standard-bearer for supervised ranking in search and recommendation systems due to its high performance and feature handling capabilities.
+* **Substitution Policies in Online Grocery** (Hoang & Breugelmans, 2023).
+This work focuses specifically on how different retailer **substitution rules** (e.g., brand-only, size-up) affect customer acceptance and value perception in grocery retail.
+This motivates the project's goal of optimizing the recommendation engine to maximize **acceptance** and **Retained Basket Value (RBV)**, rather than just raw prediction accuracy.
+* **LLM-Prior** (Huang, 2025).
+This emerging technique automates **Bayesian prior elicitation** by leveraging large language models (LLMs).
+The LLM is used to translate unstructured **product context** (descriptions, categories, brand history) into structured **Normal-Inverse-Wishart (NIW) hyperparameters** for the Bayesian GMM.
+This allows us to inject crucial domain knowledge into the clustering process, especially when training data is sparse.

 ## 2. Problem Definition

 ### 2.1 Problem